TobbenTM/TM-ServerMonitor/README.md

 ### Configuration

 You will find a "config.py" file with all options.
-It should be easy enough to figure out what most of it is.
+It should be easy enough to figure out what most of it is based on my configuration.

 ## Todo

 * Implement some kind of statistics for uptime etc.
-* Ass support for running on Windows.
+* Add support for running on Windows.
 * Implement SNMP Manager to monitor bandwidth of devices.
+* Implement possibility for sound and/or email alerts.

+## Known bugs

+* It (probably) wont warn when DNS fails unless you restart it.

 ## License